The Anthropology Track is an ideal course of study for students interested in gaining a complex, analytical understanding of:

 - The social impact of cultural diffusion and migratory flows.

-Students in the Anthropology track learn fundamental skills in anthropological research, gain experience in applying their skills in an internship, and conduct their own research projects.
+Students in the Anthropology track learn fundamental skills in anthropological research and conduct their own research projects.

 What can I do with the degree?